Shropshire baby deaths review: What do we know?

 What are the other problems?

-As well as the midwife-led, independent review into alleged maternity errors, the trust in charge of both hospitals has also been placed in special measures.
+As well as the midwife-led, independent review into alleged maternity errors, the trust in charge of both hospitals has also been placed in special measures, in part due to its maternity units.

-It has faced criticism from the Care Quality Commission, whose inspectors assess the standard of services provided by a hospital.
+It has faced criticism from the Care Quality Commission (CQC), whose inspectors assess the standard of services provided by a hospital.
+However, a CQC visit in November 2019 found maternity staffing had increased and morale and governance had improved.

-In October, inspectors were so alarmed by what they saw on the trust's maternity and emergency wards in Shropshire that they ordered bosses to submit weekly status reports.
+Back in October 2018, inspectors were so alarmed by what they saw on the trust's maternity and emergency wards in Shropshire they ordered bosses to submit weekly status reports.

 A few weeks later, the trust received its third CQC warning in four months - highlighting staffing concerns in certain critical care and emergency areas.